bayespy/bayespy/docs/source/userguide.rst

 Next we want to estimate the posterior distribution.
 In principle, we could use different inference engines (e.g., MCMC or EP) but currently only variational Bayesian (VB) engine is implemented.
-The engine is initialized by giving the nodes and the the inference algorithm can be run as long as wanted (20 iterations in this case):
+The engine is initialized by giving the nodes and the inference algorithm can be run as long as wanted (20 iterations in this case):

 .. literalinclude:: examples/example_01.py
    :language: python3